MrLeritaite/mrleritaite.github.io/_posts/2025-01-08-Intro_into_Quantization.md

 >$$Biased\space exponent=−22+127=105$$
 >    - Mantissa (fraction):
 > The fractional part $1.01001110_{2}$ is stored without the leading 1 (hidden bit).
 Only the fractional part 01001110… is stored.
-> 3. Combine the parts
-> Final representation in binary:
+> 3. Combine the parts for final representation in binary:
 > - $$00110100101001110000000000000000$$

 This format offers a broad range of values and high precision but is computationally expensive.